How to access the Reputation Tracker Tool

 - From this section in the top right you can select more competitors by clicking ‘Pick Competitors’

 - On the next screen you will be shown a list of practices that are near your business area.
 You can click on any one of the options to view their score and select them as a competitor to view.
-You can click ‘pick competitor’ on the listing or in the column on the right.
+You can click ‘pick competitor’

 A competitor search can be performed by entering the competitor business name, City & State, and clicking the “Update Map” button.

 Survey Tool Overview